 Ever wanted to own your own aircraft?
 A number of leading aircraft manufacturers are at Wanaka to show off their new aircraft, as well as aircraft owners selling their used aircraft.

-Sport aircraft, including gyrocopters, RANS, Piper Cubs, Hornets, replicas and percentage scale aircraft will be displaying on the ground and in the air.
+Sport aircraft, including gyrocopters, RANS, Piper Cubs, Hornets, replicas and percentage scale aircraft will be displayed on the ground and in the air.
 Homebuilders heaven.
 Displays of aircraft parts and demonstrations in the hangar will give you an opportunity to see what is needed to purchase or build an entry-level aircraft.
+If you wish to register your aircraft for static display please register here

 Include civilian and military aircraft with Tiger Moths, jets and others on display.